 Then screw the boards together, just like the garden boxes.

-Next I took an outside wood glue and filled any cracks in the wood.
-Then sanded the hole thing (You can wait to do this after the next step).
+Next, I took outside wood glue and fill any cracks in the wood.
+Then sanded the whole thing (You can wait to do this after the next step).

 Now you are going to screw the bench onto the sandbox.
 Take your drill and drill a hole in the corner were the two points come together.
 Then place a 3 1/2″ screw, complete on all 4 sides.